Chinchilla Breeds

 A sufficiently diversified gene pool should be protected in any breeding population.
 Genetic variation is important, being the basis for a strong immune system, the ability to adapt to changing environments, and hybrid vigor.

-Visit Chinchilla Photos to see pictures of the different chinchilla colors and fur types.
+Visit Chinchilla Photos to see pictures of the different chinchilla color and fur mutations.